 - The Learning Commons - When Student Learning Services began in 2007 (named University Learning Centre at the time), space was provided within the Learning Commons at Murray for staff offices as well as the Writing Help Centre and the Math and Stats Help Centre.
 The partners within the Learning Commons at Murray work together to provide services and study space to support students.
 For example, students who are writing papers could work with a reference librarian, use the computers, then go to the Writing Help Centre all at one central location.

-- Disability Services for Students (DSS) - Peer Mentors and Tutors from Student Learning Services receive additional training via DSS, to better understand the needs of some of the students that are registered with their unit.
+- Access and Equity Service (AES) (formerly DSS) - Peer Mentors and Tutors from Student Learning Services receive additional training via AES, to better understand the needs of some of the students that are registered with their unit.

 - Information and Communications Technology (ICT) - Tech Help workshops on topics such as using Microsoft Office software, the PAWS portal or apps that can help students are offered by our Tech Help Peer Mentors.
 These Peer Mentors are trained and supported by an ICT staff member who shares office space within Student Learning Services.